wario-land/steaks/doc/demo_recordings.md

 # Demo recordings

+## Demo orderlist

+* Starts at: 0x0840092C
+* Record count: 16
+* Record type: u8

-The game stores the index of the currently played demo recording at the location 0x03000020.
+This list determines in which order the demos recordings are played.
+The game stores the index of the currently played orderlist index at the location 0x03000020.

+## Demo recording headers

+* Starts at: 0x0840086C
+* Record count: 16
+* Record length: 12 bytes

 | Index | Demo level
 | ----- | ----------